cmu-delphi/covidcast/Python-packages/covidcast-py/docs/plot_examples.rst

 The :py:func:`covidcast.get_geo_df` method can return different joins depending on your use case.
 By default, it will try to compute the right join between the input data (left side of join) to the geometry data (right side of join), so that the returned GeoDataFrame will contain all the possible geometries with the signal values filled if present.
-Counties which do not have values but have a corresponding megacounty will inherit the megacounty values.
+When mapping counties, those that do not have values but have a corresponding megacounty will inherit the megacounty values.

 This operation depends on having only one row of signal information per geographic region.
-If this is not the the case, you must use another join.
+If this is not the the case, you must specify another join with the ``join_type`` argument.

 >>> data = covidcast.signal("fb-survey", "smoothed_cli",
 ...                          date(2020, 8, 4), date(2020, 8, 4),